Ear infectionsOtitis media

 - In children, ear infections often recur, particularly if they first develop in early infancy.

-- OME is usually not painful.
+- There is usually no pain.
 Sometimes the only clue that it is present is a feeling of stuffiness in the ears, which can feel like "being under water."

-- OME may temporarily impair children's hearing but most children will not have long-term hearing loss.
+- Hearing may be temporarily impaired in children.
+But most children will not have long-term hearing loss.

 Other Types of Ear Infections